cncf/tag-security/security-whitepaper/audio-versions/README.md

 # Audio Editing Process Overview:

-Process used by @apmarshall for creating the audio versions for the White Paper v1.
+Process used for creating the audio versions for the White Paper v1.

 ## Starting with the raw recordings uploaded by speakers